mldbai/mldb/mongodb/doc/MongoRecord.md

 # MongoDB Record Dataset

-The MongoDB Record Dataset is a write-only [dataset] (Datasets.md) that writes to a MongoDB collection.
+The MongoDB Record Dataset is a write-only [dataset](/doc/builtin/datasets/Datasets.md) that writes to a MongoDB collection.

 Rows are stored in collections to the following format: